ember-learn/ember-blog/content/ember-1-0-rc.html.md

 router.replaceWith('index');
 ```

-In the `redirect` hook, you can just use `replaceWith` and Ember won't create
+In the `redirect` hook, you can use `replaceWith` and Ember won't create
 a history entry.

 In a controller, you can use `replaceRoute` (instead of `transitionToRoute`)